programic/docker-devtools/README.md

      * `Postman` > `Preference` > `Certificates`
        * CA Certificates: `ON`
        * PEM file: `./services/traefik/certs/output/programic-CA.pem`
+4. Mobile devices:
+   * Export the `programic-ca.crt` file and install it on your mobile device as a trusted CA certificate.
+   * Drag/Drop the `programic-ca.crt` file into the emulator/simulator.

 ### Installing the NrdSSH client (Alias `s`)
 ![NrdSSH client screenshot](readme-assets/nrdssh-client.png)